Mike Zonneveld: PSV

 On 23 May 2007, after having played 55 games and scored 11 goals for NAC, Zonneveld signed a four-year contract with PSV for the 2007–08 season.
 Zonneveld scored twice for PSV, against Heracles Almelo and Sparta Rotterdam.
 In his first season at PSV, Zonneveld immediately won the national championship, yet he lost his starting place in his second season and was allowed to leave the club afterwards.
 Before the start of the 2009–10 season, he was sent on loan to Groningen.

 AEL Limassol

 Ahead of the 2010–11 season, it became clear that Zonneveld again could count on little playing time with PSV.
 For this reason, he signed a two-year contract with the Cypriot AEL Limassol on 9 July 2010.
 After one season he was sidelined alongside fellow Dutchman Nicky Hofs at the club.
-In June 2011, Hofs stated that him and Zonneveld had not received their salary for four months, and that he would file a lawsuit with FIFA.
+In June 2011, Hofs stated that he and Zonneveld had not received their salary for four months, and that he would file a lawsuit with FIFA.
 This case ended in February 2014, where Hofs and Zonneveld reached a settlement with the club for a "considerable sum", after having taken the case to the Court of Arbitration for Sport (CAS).